SHAPING REMEMBERANCE.

 The Hans and Berthold Finkelstein Foundation strengthens the culture of remembrance at Bayer and supports research and remembrance projects on the crimes of the National Socialists - in particular on the subject of Nazi forced labor and I.G.
 Farben.
-It also develops programs for a corporate and management culture characterized by historical responsibility, for democratic action and promotes dialogue-oriented educational projects to strengthen resilience to hatred and totalitarianism.
+It also develops programs for a corporate and management culture characterized by historical responsibility, for democratic action and promotes dialog-oriented educational projects to strengthen resilience to hatred and totalitarianism.

 Bayer established the independent Hans and Berthold Finkelstein Foundation in 2023.